 Trump serves as a valuable non-example for the world.
 We can learn from him to avoid even worse mistakes in the future.
 We learn some of our best lessons from non-examples.

-Empower yourself.
+Trump motivates us to get more involved in causes we care about, which will improve the world in the long run.
 There’s so much we can do to offset the damage of Trump’s presidency.
-Volunteer for a campaign or a nonprofit, find a job that allows you to advance your interests full-time, register people to vote, or donate to a charity.
+Volunteer for a campaign or a nonprofit (the Special Olympics, Boys & Girls Club, Big Brothers & Big Sisters, etc.), find a job that allows you to advance your interests full-time, register people to vote, or donate to a charity.
 Every act of kindness makes a difference.
 It’s also an impactful exercise to call your senators in Congress at (202) 224-3121 to express your thoughts.

 Surround yourself with positive people who exude resilience, hope, and problem-solving skills.
-Develop a circle of engaged and informed friends who focus on solutions.
+Develop a circle of engaged and informed friends who offer support and focus on solutions.

 Read and listen to the news from reputable sources.
 Don’t watch it.
-Reading news allows us to gather facts, draw conclusions, and take action.
-Although it may not be entertaining to read about environmental deregulation, it helps us to learn about policy positions so we can become better-informed advocates and voters.
-Stations like NPR and podcasts are also good sources of information that provide the depth we need to understand issues.
+Reading credible news allows us to gather facts, draw conclusions, and take action.
+Although it may not be entertaining to read about environmental deregulation, it helps us to learn about policy positions, so we can become better-informed advocates and voters.
+Stations like NPR and podcasts like Pod Save America are also good sources of information that provide the depth we need to understand issues.
 Television news is often hyperpartisan and toxic to our emotions.

 Unplug.
-Take time for yourself–go to the gym or take a yoga restore class, take a walk, cook, or spend time with friends.
+Take time for yourself–go to the gym or take a yoga restore class, take a walk outdoors, cook, or spend time with friends.
 It may give you the energy you need to be more productive.

 Recognize that we’ll always have challenges.
-The issues we care about–climate change, animal welfare, human health and well-being, equality, justice, and so many others–won’t be fully resolved under any administration.
+The issues we care about–climate change, animal welfare, human health and well-being, equality, education, and so many others–won’t be fully resolved under any administration.
 But a collective effort of government, business, and individuals can put us on a better trajectory.
 We should work together to achieve that end.
+Progress also often happens despite who occupies the White House.

 Consider seeking professional help.
 Consider the support of a professionally-trained therapist.
 You may also consider calling the free and confidential National Suicide Prevention Lifeline, a team of professionals who counsel people feeling emotional distress.